Healthy hematopoietic Niche

 The basis of most of the work is built by the socalled microcavity arrays (fig. 2).
 The polymer film-based 3D-cell culture substrates unite many advantages, that can be realized by the manufacturing process called SMART (Surface Modification And Replication by Thermoforming).

 Fig. 2: Left: Schematic design of a microcavity array.
+Middle: View on a 552 microcavity array from below.
 Right: Scanning electron microscopic image of a porous microcavity, as manufactured with the SMART process.

 On the basis of these systems the group 3D-cell culture systems is aiming at building an artificial, hematopoietic stem cell niche that is able to manipulate the HSC behaviour.
 By incorporating the microcavity arrays in microbioreactors (fig. 3), it could be shown that CD34+ cells over a period of 14 days not only maintained the expression of relevant stem cell markers and formed nearly all colonies that can be expected from freshly isolated cells, but moreover, that the HSC pool can be expanded.

 Abb.
 3: Left: Microbioreactor with microcavity array as an artificial stem cell niche for the culture of hematopoetic stem cells.
 Right: Co-culture of mesenchymal stem cells and cells of the mononuclear fraction in a microcavity.
 Blue = nuclei, green = vimentin.